periode/thesis/communications/reset_journal/papers.md

 ## Let's Talk About It: Evaluating Contributions through Discussion in GitHub (jason tsay, laura dabbish)

-> We  found  that  developers raisedissues around contributions over  both  the  appropriateness of  the  problem  that thesubmitter  attemptedto  solve  and  the correctness   of   the   implemented   solution.
+> We  found  that  developers raised issues around contributions over  both  the  appropriateness of  the  problem  that the submitter  attemptedto  solve  and  the correctness   of   the   implemented   solution.

 I'm only interested in the first part (appropriateness)